Damon118/MS1/README.md

 - Lives in Ireland or Northern Ireland
 - If living abroad, not adverse to shipping fees due to the nature (size and weight) of the product

-Visitors to this website are searching for:
+#### Visitors to this website are searching for:

 - Products to augment their garden and improve their gardening techniques and methods
 - Education on the benefits and purpose of plant supports
 - A point of contact to discuss their requirements and receive advice

-This project is the best way to help them achieve these things because:
+#### This project is the best way to help them achieve these things because:

 - Clear and concise information is provided on the purpose and benefits of using the product
 - Appealing and attractive images of the product in use are present in the gallery
 - Garden centre and supplier websites in Ireland are typically limited and have poor UX
 - This project has good UX and is tailored to it's target market through ease of navigation, aesthetically pleasing content and contact form for expert advice and consultation if required

+#### As a user I need to:

+- Understand the purpose and value of the product.
+- Easily navigate through the website.
+- Be able to contact a business representative for further information or advice.
+- Find clear information about the product specifications and pricing.
+- Find testimonials from previous buyers to inspire confience and trust in the business and prodcut
+- Find information on who runs the business and where it is located